Skip to main content

 By Stephen C. Schultz

-I walked in the door at home after a long day of work.
-I made my way to the kitchen when my cell phone rang.
-It was my wife calling from the doctors office.
-She mentioned that my 14 year old daughter had an infection and needed some antibiotics.
-She told me that the doctors office had just now called in the prescription to a Walgreen's store down the street.
-I wasn’t excited to leave the house again, but turned around, grabbed my keys, slipped my shoes back on and headed out the door.
+I walked in the door at home after a long day of work and made my way to the kitchen when my cell phone rang.
+It was my wife, calling from the doctor’s office.
+She mentioned that my 14-year-old daughter had an infection and needed antibiotics.
+She told me the doctor’s office had just called in the prescription to a Walgreens store down the street.
+I wasn’t excited to leave the house again, but I turned around, grabbed my keys, slipped my shoes back on, and headed out the door.

-I pulled in the parking lot and got out of my car.
-My short walk across the parking lot was met with a welcome blast of cool air as I stepped through the automatic doors.
-Even though the kids are back in school, it is still summer as far as the weather goes.
-So, once inside, I made my way to the back corner of the store where the pharmacy is...halfheartedly noticing the non-descript music playing overhead.
+I pulled into the parking lot and got out of my car.
+My short walk across the lot was met with a welcome blast of cool air as I stepped through the automatic doors.
+Even though the kids were back in school, it was still summer as far as the weather was concerned.
+Once inside, I made my way to the back corner of the store, where the pharmacy was, halfheartedly noticing the nondescript music playing overhead.

-As I rounded the corner of the isle, I was met with a line of about 10 people.
-I stepped through the line with brief eye contact and a soft “excuse me” to the lady in line with her young daughter.
-As I sauntered to the back of the line, I tried to assess the circumstances that would create this back up at the pharmacy.
-I thought to myself that maybe these folks were just getting off work like I was and stopping to get their respective medicine on the way home.
+As I rounded the corner of the aisle, I was met with a line of about ten people.
+I stepped through with brief eye contact and a soft “Excuse me” to the woman in line with her young daughter.
+As I sauntered to the back of the line, I tried to assess the circumstances that had created this backup at the pharmacy.
+I thought to myself that maybe these folks were just getting off work, like I was, and stopping to pick up their prescriptions on the way home.

-I stood there fidgeting and mumbling under my breathe a conversation with myself about how I always seem to be in the long line.
-How restaurants never seem too busy until I choose to walk through the door...and once inside the restaurant there is suddenly an hour wait!
-I thought how cars on the freeway all around me seem to be moving and I am stuck in the one lane that is at a dead stop!
-Don’t even get me started on the grocery store!!!
+I stood there fidgeting, mumbling under my breath about how I always seemed to end up in the longest line.
+How restaurants never seemed too busy—until I walked through the door.
+And once inside, suddenly, there was an hour-long wait!
+I thought about how the cars on the freeway always seemed to be moving—except for the lane I was in, which was at a dead stop.
+And don’t even get me started on the grocery store!

-So, after about 15 minutes, which is an eternity when you’re standing in a line, I noticed that there was another lady at the counter who seemed to have a lot of items she was trying to purchase.
-The lovely lady behind the counter helping her, was trying her best to make the number of items being purchased match the amount of money she had.
-There were personal hygiene items being subtracted and then added back on.
-There were a couple of clothing items and items for her two children standing there next to her.
-It was obvious she struggled to add in her head the cost of the items she wanted and needed.
-She only had a twenty dollar bill and the items continued to add up more than $20.00.
-This was the hold up!
-This was the reason for the long line.
+After about fifteen minutes—an eternity when you're standing in line—I noticed a woman at the counter who seemed to be purchasing a lot of items.
+The lovely woman behind the counter was doing her best to match the number of items to the amount of money the customer had.
+Items were being subtracted and then added back on—personal hygiene products, a couple of clothing items, and things for her two children standing beside her.
+It was clear she was struggling to calculate the total in her head.
+She only had a twenty-dollar bill, but the items kept adding up to more than $20.
+This was the holdup.
+This was why the line was so long.

-Then I saw something unexpected.
-A woman in line, the same woman I stepped past when I first arrived, moved to the counter.
-She mentioned in a whispered tone that she would be willing to help.
-She pulled out her credit card and had the Walgreen's pharmacist behind the counter ring up all the items.
-The total was $45 and some change.
-The lady and her daughters then thanked this woman, gathered their bags and walked away.
+Then, I saw something unexpected.
+A woman in line—the same woman I had stepped past when I first arrived—moved to the counter.
+She quietly mentioned that she would be willing to help.
+She pulled out her credit card and had the Walgreens cashier ring up all the items.
+The total came to $45 and some change.
+Without hesitation, she paid it forward.

 Comments